Naidh/LeakedMods/ServersMods/other/README.md

 This forces the player to use their PMC for all raids.

 ### Sorata-OverTheRainbow-1.0.0
 This mod just break out the limit between you, and the lvl 81 of the game.
-That mean you can now be lvl 81 in EmuTarkov.
+That mean you can now be lvl 81 in [private].
 Only lvl80 image is fucked up, blame BSG for this

 ### Prospero-GoodWeather-1.0.0